Tortoise-Community/Snappy-Bot/README.md

 ## Status

 Snappy is actively maintained and production-ready for its current scope.
-It is intentionally minimal by design and will continue to coexist with Tortoise-Bot once the latter is restored.
+It is intentionally minimal by design and will continue to coexist with Tortoise-Bot.